-If you're an HSBC Jade or Premier customer, you can send money transfer-fee free, using our Global View and Global Transfers service.
+If you're an HSBC Premier customer, you can send money transfer-fee free, using our Global View and Global Transfers service.
 Just link your worldwide accounts and instantly transfer up to USD200,000 per day between those accounts in many markets.
 You can also set up recurring transfers to the eligible accounts of friends and family, meaning you never have to worry about missing a tuition payment again.

 To use Global View and Global Transfers, just register for online banking in the countries and regions where you hold eligible HSBC accounts and set it up online.